A Singapore Government Agency WebsiteHow to identify

 Growth of Solar Capacity and Installations by User Type

-Visit our Statistics section for more updated statistics on installed capacity and number of grid-connected solar PV.
+Visit the EMA Statistics section for more recent statistics on installed capacity and number of grid-connected solar PV.

 Solar Installations by Planning Region

-As at end Q1 2022, the western region of Singapore had the highest solar PV capacity totalling 319.7 MWp from 1,225 installations.
-This was 47.7% of the total installed capacity of 670.0 MWp in the same period.
-The western region also houses majority of Singapore’s non-residential solar PV installations (1,126 installations or 31.6% of total non-residential panels).
+As of the first half of 2023, the western region of Singapore had the highest solar PV capacity totalling 366.8 MWac (or 476.4 MWp) from 1,580 installations.
+This was 47.4% of the total installed capacity of 774.4 MWac (or 1,005.7 MWp).
+The western region also housed the majority of Singapore’s non-residential solar PV installations (1,421 installations or 30.1% of total non-residential panels).